javiorfo/whisky/README.md

 # whisky
-*:tumbler_glass: Whisky is a blend made by Leftwm and Polybar under Arch Linux.*
+*:tumbler_glass: Whisky is a blend made with Leftwm and Polybar under Arch Linux.*

 ## Caveats
 - whisky needs [yay](https://github.com/Jguer/yay) and several libraries to be installed (the installation script resolves this).